marijanbrvar/CP_TV-_Maze/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# JavaScript capstone project - Your API-based webapp
+# JavaScript capstone project - Your API-based web app

-> This JavaScript capstone project is about building our own web application based on an external API.
-We are select an API that provides data about a TV SHOWS topic and then build the webapp around it.
-The simple webapp have 2 user interfaces one with Tv Show listing and another with details and ability to leave coment:
+> This JavaScript capstone project is about building our web application based on an external API.
+We are select an API that provides data about a TV SHOWS topic and then build the web app around it.
+The simple web app has two user interfaces, one with a Tv Show listing and another with details and the ability to leave a comment:

 ![screenshot](./app_screenshot.png)